ZafreenJagir/2c.ARP_RARP_PROTOCOLS/README.md

 ## RESULT
-Thus, the python program for simulating ARP protocols using TCP was successfully executed.
+Thus, the python program for simulating ARP and RARP protocols using TCP was successfully executed.